Artists-in-Residence

 • Access to robustly equipped studio + outdoor work pad

-• Up to $2,500 materials stipend (plus access to some materials on-site)
+• Materials stipend (plus access to some materials on-site)

 • At least 1 mentorship session with Executive Director & Chief Curator